|Ordered||16 Jan 1940|

 |Laid down||4 Jan 1941||Blohm & Voss, Hamburg (werk 572)|

 1 warship sunk, total tonnage 246 tons

 2 ships damaged, total tonnage 14,180 GRT

 Scuttled on 30 September 1944 in the Skaramanga Bay, in position 37.59N, 23.34E, after being badly damaged by bombs during a US air raid (15th AF) in Salamis on 24 September 1944.
 1 dead, unknown number of survivors.

 24 Aug 1942

-At 21.08 hours, the boat had to dive after reporting the convoy ONS-122 because HNoMS Potentilla had seen her on the starboard bow of the convoy and approached together with HMS Viscount, which obtained an Asdic contact and made a Hedgehog attack at 21.42 hours that failed because it was fired 5 seconds too late.
-The contact was lost afterwards and the destroyer returned to the convoy after dropping a single heavy depth charge.
-U-596 was not damaged but unintentionally dived to 190 meters when the linkage to a flood valve jammed.
+U-596 was forced to dive at 21.08 hrs after reporting the position of convoy ONS 122 on being sighted ahead of the convoy to starboard by HNoMS Potentilla.
+HNoMS Potentilla approached in company with HMS Viscount, which obtained an Asdic contact and made a Hedgehog attack at 21.42 hrs, which failed because it was fired five seconds too late.
+The destroyer then returned to the convoy after dropping a single heavy depth charge after the contact was lost.
+U-596 was not damaged, but unintentionally dived to 190m (623 ft) when the linkage to a flooding valve jammed.
 (Sources: ADM reports, KTB U-596)

 30 Sep 1942